Statistical Production Expert - Central Government

 Working with a critical division of central government, we have an exciting new opportunity where you will join our team throughout the Economic Statistics Group, the Statistical Production Expert role should deliver the statistical production process; ensuring that all aspects of the production round are thoroughly planned, appropriate quality assurance undertaken, risks effectively managed and continuous improvement sought.
 Thorough and clear communication of statistics to stakeholders is also essential.

-- Explains statistical findings to different audiences
+- Explains statistical findings to different audiences, including key stakeholders

 - Identifies learning opportunities and applies acquired skills to improve statistical processes and methods.